 Each of the tasks should be completed on either an Instagram story or Snapchat story, depending on your preference.
 It’s also important that the wedding or scavenger hunt-specifc hashtag is included.
 Whoever completes all the tasks, or completes them first should receive drink tickets or a special prize!

-For a classy addition to your post-ceremony wedding events, set up a Juicer social media wall to share guests’ memories all night long.
-This is a live feed of social media posts (from your chosen social media platforms of 15+ options) that can be projected onto a wall in your venue.
+For a classy addition to your post-ceremony wedding events, set up a Juicer wedding hashtag wall to share guests’ memories all night long.
+A wedding hashtag wall is a live feed of social media posts (from your chosen social media platforms of 15+ options) that can be projected onto a wall in your venue.
 All posts using your designated hashtag will be added to the collection for display.

 This is a great way to make your guests’ feel special and included in the festivities of the wedding, and is also a great collection of memories for you to look back on and remember what an amazing event you hosted!